Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/CONTRIBUTING.md

 ### Our Pledge

+### Our Pledge
-We are committed to providing a welcoming and inclusive experience for everyone.
+We are committed to a welcoming and inclusive experience.
 We expect all contributors to:

-- Use welcoming and inclusive language
-- Be respectful of differing viewpoints
-- Accept constructive criticism gracefully
-- Focus on what's best for the community
-- Show empathy towards others
+- ... [your existing points] ...

+### HIPAA-Focused Conduct
+As a project handling sensitive compliance training, all contributors must also:
+- **Protect Sensitive Information:** Never post real patient data, internal configuration details, or any other sensitive information in issues, pull requests, or discussions.
+- **Report Violations:** Confidentially report any concerns about unethical conduct or potential privacy/Security Rule violations to the project maintainers:cite[7].
+- **Exercise Professional Judgment:** Understand that actions within the project can have real-world implications for healthcare organizations and patient privacy:cite[10].

 ## 🚀 Getting Started